Practical Ethics and Responsibility Competition

 d.
 Involvement: Are all team members well represented in the video?

-2. The judging panel will be comprised of researchers from the Oxford Uehiro Centre for Practical Ethics and special guests.
+2. The judging panel will be comprised of researchers from the Uehiro Oxford Institute and special guests.

 3. The judges’ decision is final.

-5. Selected videos will be featured on the Uehiro Centre’s web page, and images may be used in the Centre’s annual report.
+5. Selected videos will be featured on the Uehiro Oxford Institute’s web page, and images may be used in the Institute's promotional materials.

-1. The event will take place in Oxford, UK, on the 19th March 2024 as part of the Oxford Uehiro Centre’s Festival of Arguments, unless COVID-related restrictions or other global health concerns require the event to move online.
+1. The event will take place in Oxford, UK, on the 25th March 2025, unless COVID-related restrictions or other global health concerns require the event to move online.

 2. There is no alternative prize available if debate participants are unable to attend the debate.